gardener/gardener/docs/monitoring/README.md

 - shoot nodes (node-exporter)
 - blackbox-exporter used to measure [connectivity](connectivity.md)

 **Purpose**: Monitor all relevant components belonging to a shoot cluster managed by Gardener.
-Shoot owners can view the metrics in Plutono dashboards and receive [alerts](user_alerts.md) based on these metrics.
-Gardener operators will receive a different set of [alerts](operator_alerts.md).
+Shoot owners can view the metrics in Plutono dashboards and receive alerts based on these metrics.
 For alerting internals refer to [this](alerting.md) document.

 ## Collect all Shoot Prometheus with remote write